Prevention Programs for Substance Abuse

 Life Skills Training Program

 LST is designed for middle school students.
-It aims to address various protective and risk factors by educating students on general personal and social skills, along with drug resistance methodologies.
+It aims to address various protective and risk factors by teaching children general personal and social skills and drug resistance methodologies.

-The program has since been expanded to cover elementary and high school students.
+The program now covers elementary and high school students.
 The elementary school version introduces students to life skills training, while the high school program aims to reinforce the gains attained in middle school.

 Guiding Good Choices

-Formerly known as Preparing for the Drug-Free Years, this evidence-based prevention program is designed to equip parents with the knowledge and skills to reduce risk factors and strengthen family bonds.
+Formerly known as Preparing for the Drug-Free Years, this evidence-based prevention program equips parents with the knowledge and skills to reduce risk factors and strengthen family bonds.

-Parents learn family interaction and involvement skills, how to set clear expectations, behavioral evaluation, maintaining discipline, and other bonding approaches.
+Parents learn family interaction and involvement skills, setting clear expectations, behavioral evaluation, maintaining discipline, and other bonding approaches.

 Lions-Quest Skills for Adolescence (SFA)

-Project Star is a community-based drug use prevention initiative designed for parents, schools, the media, community organizations, and health policymakers.
+Project Star is a community-based drug use prevention initiative for parents, schools, the media, community-based organizations, and health policymakers.

-The school aspect of this program targets social influence and is incorporated into classroom sessions by trained teachers over a two year period.
-The parent aspect teaches family communication skills and introduces them to community action.
+The school aspect of this program targets social influence and is incorporated into classroom sessions by trained teachers over two years.
+The parenting aspect teaches family communication skills and introduces them to community action.